Insurance Companies

 FAQs

-Float is the money that an insurance company holds between the time it collects premiums and the time it pays out claims.
-It invests this money to generate income.
-It is essentially an interest-free loan from policyholders to the insurer.
+Float is the name given to the massive pool of money that an insurance company holds between the time it collects premiums and the time it must pay out claims.
+This money does not belong to the company, but the company is legally allowed to invest it and keep all the resulting profits for itself.
+It is essentially a perpetual, interest-free loan from the policyholders.

 The Bottom Line